 Raymond J. McNulty, as president of the International Center for Leadership in Education said, “What got us to where we are in education will not get us to where we need to be in the future.”
 We are beginning to recognize the national importance of learning science in our schools, because 60 percent of world economic growth in next five years will take place in Brazil, Russia, India, and China (the “BRIC” countries).
-Most importantly, we are also getting a better grasp on understanding the emerging “science of learning,” which certainly warrants the concerted attention of all parents, teachers, and policymaker.
+Most importantly, we are also getting a better grasp on understanding the emerging “science of learning,” which certainly warrants the concerted attention of all parents, teachers, and policymakers.

 A renewed national focus on learning is vital to our future